 Working together, Free the Slaves and Beyond Borders have created “The Children’s Protection Program” to engage Haitian communities in the fight against child slavery.
 “Child Protection Bridges” connect vulnerable children with protective services and reunite them with their families.
 “Model Communities” have formed to enable accelerated education for children in at-risk villages.

 We have also partnered with several Congolese organizations to confront slavery in the Democratic Republic of the Congo.
 We’ve educated the public and the government on modern forms of slavery at mines and in forced marriages, and ways to prevent these forms of exploitation.
 In the DRC, we’ve used innovative techniques such as radio, mobile cinema and illustrated books to raise awareness.

 Unity works.
 Following advocacy by Free the Slaves and our Haitian partners, the government enacted a tough new child trafficking law.
 About 27 percent of restavek children have been reunited with their families in Model Communities villages.
 In the Congo nearly 300 people have been liberated from slavery, more than 119,000 villagers have been educated about their rights, and nearly 20 community-based committees have been formed to slavery-proof their villages.

 The United for Freedom Campaign is essential to continuing this work.
-And if you live in Washington, you can contribute by join us at D.C.
+If you live in Washington, you can contribute by joining us at D.C.
 United’s home soccer game Sept.
 23. Purchase a game ticket directly from us!
 We will be hosting a pregame tailgate for dinner and a chance to win giveaway prizes!